For Sunday school teachers to know what to do when a child swears, we need to understand why children swear and how to properly respond—at each age.

 - they respond appropriately to sentences and questions.

-At this age, children will seldom swear.
-However if they do, they usually are repeating words that mean nothing to them.
+At this age, children will seldom curse.
+However, if they do, they usually are repeating words that mean nothing to them.

 Model desirable language patterns.
 Speak in a positive light.
 Affirm children for using appropriate language.
 Never swear.
 If you hear a child at this age swear, ignore the language.
 If a swearing child doesn’t get any attention, he or she won’t have a reason to continue using that kind of language.